Wednesday, 28 January 2026

 It is riddled with falsehoods and is in effect, a propaganda exercise on behalf of the local and national authorities.

-By the time the official statement was issued, the authorities would have had an accurate estimate of the casualties which were over 660 fatalities and over 1500 injured.
+By the time the official statement was issued, the authorities would have had an accurate estimate of the casualties which were 602 fatalities, 513 seriously injured and 1058 minor injuries.
 The so called "fantastic rumours were not exaggerated - it was one of the worst air raids inn all of the Second World War and Sheffield suffered.

-This report was purely for Nazi consumption but I wonder what effect this would have had on civilian morale no that 40000 people in the city were now homeless.
-It may have been more appropriate to not have issued a statement that bore no relation to the facts.
+This report was purely for Nazi consumption but I wonder what effect this would have had on civilian morale now that 40000 people in the city were homeless.
+It may have been more appropriate not to have issued a statement that bore no relation to the facts.

 No comments: